-Arising from the findings of this study, we conclude that social media advocacy campaigns are critical and essential in creating awareness and disseminating knowledge that informative about the control, prevention, and management of sickle cell disorder especially, among the vulnerable who are mostly young people of within the reproductive age in Nigeria.
-Empirically, the study identified within a space of twenty-five years, the establishment of ten non-governmental advocacy organisations that have been rigorously involved in social media advocacy campaigns through sharing of informative and educative content relating to various topics on sickle cell disorder; as well as engaging in activities that provide supports for people living with the disorder, sharing of new research reports and advocating for genotype testing before marriage in Nigeria.
-Again, within the purview of this study, there is proof from the data sets that advocacy campaigns using social media channels can greatly influence the level of knowledge of sickle cell disorder, especially among undergraduates in Nigeria.
+Arising from the finding of this study, we conclude that social media advocacy campaigns are critical and essential in creating awareness and disseminating of knowledge that informative about the control, prevention and management of sickle cell disorder especially, among the vulnerable who are mostly young people of within the reproductive age in Nigeria.
+Empirically, the study identified within a space of twenty-five years, the establishment of ten non-governmental advocacy organisations that have been rigorously involved in social media advocacy campaigns through sharing of informative and educative contents relating to various topics on sickle cell disorder; as well as engaging in activities that provide supports for people living with the disorder, sharing of new research reports and advocating for genotype testing before marriage in Nigeria.
+Again, within the purview of this study, there are proofs from the data-sets that advocacy campaigns using social media channels has capacity to greatly influence level of knowledge of sickle cell disorder especially among undergraduates in Nigeria.